 Early Intervention and Educational Therapy

-Research indicates that special programs and resources provided at a very young age, called early intervention, improve outcomes for children with Down syndrome.2,3 This assistance can begin shortly after birth and often continues until a child reaches age 3.4 After that age, most children receive interventions and treatment through their local school district.
+Research indicates that early intervention improves outcomes for children with Down syndrome.2,3 This assistance can begin shortly after birth and often continues until a child reaches age 3.4 After that age, most children receive interventions and treatment through their local school district.

 Most children with Down syndrome are eligible for free, appropriate public education under federal law.
 Public Law 105-17 (2004): The Individuals with Disabilities Education Act (IDEA) makes it possible for children with disabilities to get free educational services and devices to help them learn as much as they can.
 Each child is entitled to these services from birth through the end of high school, or until age 21, whichever comes first.
 Most early intervention programs fall under this legislation.

 The National Early Childhood Technical Assistance Center, run by the U.S. Department of Education, provides information and resources for parents and families looking for early intervention programs.
 Visit http://www.nectac.org for more information.
 Additional early intervention resources are available at http://www.earlyinterventionsupport.com/diagnosis/List/Down-Syndrome.aspx , and at http://www.familyvoices.org .

 The law also states that each child must be taught in the least restrictive environment that is appropriate.
 This statement does not mean that each child will be placed in a regular classroom.
 Instead, educators will work to provide an environment that best fits the child's needs and skills.